This article has links to products and services we love, which we may make commission from.

 Canongate Kirk

-On the Royal Mile just outside of the Canongate Kirk, you will find two cherry blossoms framing the 17th-century church.
+On the Royal Mile just outside the Canongate Kirk, two cherry blossoms frame the 17th-century church.

 Stoned, or bronzed, by their beauty.